pantheon-systems/documentation/source/partials/pantheon-search-status.md

 </Alert>

-Pantheon Search with Solr 8 on Drupal 9 is currently available in Limited Availability.
-If you are interested in learning more about Pantheon Search with Solr 8 in Limited Availability, refer to the [documentation](/guides/solr-drupal/solr-drupal-9).
-Additionally, you can contact your Customer Success Manager (CSM), Account Manager (AM), or [contact us](https://pantheon.io/contact-us?docs).
+If you are interested in learning more about Pantheon Search with Solr 8 in Limited Availability, contact your Customer Success Manager (CSM), Account Manager (AM), or [contact us](https://pantheon.io/contact-us?docs).